Mo3ath97/Operating-System-Simulation/README.md

 * The main simulator program is like this:

-      ''' Initialize the simulation
       While there are jobs in the H-Disk do {
           Run the Machine Execution Cycle
       }
-      Print the required statistics '''
+      Print the required statistics

 ## Output from the simulation:
 > At the end of the simulation, you should print the following results: